viviRbi/vyNote/frontend/Angular.md

 ```

 ## What files make up a component?
-What is the ìspecî file used for?
+What is the ‚Äúspec‚Äù file used for?
 - A component make up of .html, .css, .ts, .spect.ts and they have to be declared in a module to be used
 - spec file use for testing